15+ Excellent WordPress Slider Examples (Showcase)

 Tim Hortons’ slider is a classic example of great food photography at work.
 Get the mouth watering, pair that with some great deals, and BOOM!
 You’ve got a slider that’s extremely difficult to resist.

-Fox Classics sticks with their grayscale and orange color scheme with a large dose of nostalgia to give you the urge to turn on the tube and catch some classics.
+Crackle sticks with a simple white and orange color scheme that draws attention to the rotating slider.
+The small blurbs on each slide give you the urge to turn on the tube and catch some TV shows.

-Smithsonian’s slider uses numbers at the top so you can navigate back to a previous slide you missed.
+Smithsonian’s slider uses large, conspicuous arrows so you can navigate back to a previous slide you missed.
 That’s important in this case, because there’s quite a lot of text to read on each slide.

 The Louvre’s slider is exactly what you would expect: historic and elegant.
 That’s thanks to the ample whitespace, serif font, and the simple yet dramatic fade to black in the images.
 The other great thing about this slider is the play/pause button in the lower right-hand corner.